evansbenj/XT_WW_WZ_WY/Parse_tab_XT.md

-# This file looks for W-linked, Z-linked, and Y-linked SNPs
+# This script looks for W-linked, Z-linked, and Y-linked SNPs in XT
 ```perl
 #!/usr/bin/env perl
 use strict;